 What are the benefits of cognitive enhancing supplements?

 The use of supplements to increase cognitive function has been around for thousands of years (see our article on the history of nootropics for more information).
-More recently, nootropic supplements have been used to treat a diverse range of conditions including Alzheimer’s, Parkinson’s, and ADHD, for example.
+More recently, nootropic supplements have been used to treat a diverse range of conditions including memory issues, Parkinson’s, and ADHD, for example.

 The term “nootropics” was coined in the middle of the last century by Dr. Corneliu E. Giugea, the person who discovered what is considered to be the first nootropic compound, piracetam, one of the most well researched nootropics.
 Scientists seeking to increase memory began to study these compounds throughout the second half of the 20th century for their powerful psychological effects.
-Medical researchers realized that these drugs could change the lives of Parkinson’s and Alzheimer’s sufferers around the world.
+Medical researchers realized that these enhancers could change the lives of Parkinson’s and memory issues sufferers around the world.

 From college exams, selling stocks, and even practicing medicine or law, many students and professionals alike use cognitive enhancers to enhance brain activity in a number of different activities.
 Some people are affected more than others, and some people have been able to completely turn their lives around after taking nootropics.